Truck Accident Attorney in San Francisco Serving Throughout California

 - E-mailing while driving.
 There are actually large trucks which are equipped with a Qualcomm e-mail system mounted on the steering wheel, which allows the driver to send and receive e-mails.
 According to Qualcomm, these systems are in use in over 2,000 trucking fleets nationwide.
 Although the system is equipped with a safety device that can prevent the system from being used while the truck is in motion, many truck companies have failed to install this safety feature.
 E-mailing while driving has been cited as a cause of fatal crashes.

 According to a new study released by the Federal Motor Carrier Safety Administration (FMCSA) in March of 2006 (the Large Truck Crash Causation Study detailed below), drivers of large trucks and other vehicles involved in truck crashes are ten times more likely to be the cause of the crash than other factors, such as weather, road conditions, and vehicle performance.
 Action or inaction by the driver of either the truck or other vehicle was cited as the critical reason for 88 percent of the crashes.
-To view a Press Release from the FMCSA about the study, click here.

 The Large Truck Crash Causation Study (LTCCS) is based on a three-year data collection project conducted by the Federal Motor Carrier Safety Administration (FMCSA) and the National Highway Traffic Safety Administration (NHTSA) of the United States Department of Transportation (DOT).
 LTCCS is the first-ever national study to attempt to determine the critical events and associated factors that contribute to serious large truck crashes so agencies within DOT and others can implement effective countermeasures to reduce the occurrence and severity of these crashes.
 The results of the study were released in March of 2006.